16c7x/jenkins/README.md

   }
 ```
 But globaly switching security off on a server is generaly considered bad practice.
 All the documentation I found on **firewalld** suggestred there was no way of configuring it without using the ```firewall-cmd ``` command line command which would result in having to use an exec command in the Puppet module.
 I try to avoid using the ```exec``` resource type in Puppet because Puppet is a declerative language and an ```exec``` to run a command line is scripting.
 In this case though there was no other option.

 ## Please explain why the requirement (d) above is important.
-If it requires manual intevention it's not fully automated.
+If it requires manual intervention it's not fully automated.

 ## Where did you go to find information to help you?
 To get Vagrant up and running I used